clegoues/clegoues.github.io/_pages/year-archive.md

 There was a period of time where I blogged, and perhaps I will again.
 I keep whatever posts I have around for archival purposes, mostly.
-At a high-level, some resources/posts that are possibly useful for you are:
+At a high-level, some resources/posts that are mostly likely useful for you are:

 - [The CS Grad Job and Interview Guide](https://csguides.github.io/grad-job-guide/), which has lived and proven useful for far longer than I ever expected it to!
 Includes additions and new